10 Research Tactics to Help You Find the Voice of Your Customer

 ✅ How was your experience with ordering a bike from us?

-c2).
-Using the right order for your questions
+Use the right order

 Make sure the questions are in the right order.
 Start with demographics and go from general to more specific.
 If you use multiple-choice questions, randomize the options to increase the results’ validity.